Joshua PreissPage address: http://www.mnsu.edu/philosophy/prof/preiss.html

 Click here for a recent discussion of American economic inequality featuring Professor Preiss and economists Robert Frank, Steve Horwitz, and Nikolai Wenzel.

-- "Libertarian Personal Responsibility: An Essay on the Ethics, Practice, and American Politics of Personal Responsibility," Philosophy & Social Criticism (Forthcoming)
+- "Libertarian Personal Responsibility: On the Ethics, Practice, and American Politics of Personal Responsibility," Philosophy & Social Criticism (Forthcoming)

 - "Milton Friedman on Freedom and the Negative Income Tax," Basic Income Studies (December 2015)